“Never go to sleep without a request to your subconscious.”

 You will need a way to A) recall and B) write down dreams you think may contain an answer.
 More is better.

 As for waking strategies, having to go pee helps, but having to pee can also create pee dreams.
 For whatever reason (age, weak bladder, habit, hunger, eagerness, you pick) I wake up several times a night.
-I created a FileMaker Go database that I use on my iPhone for keeping notes about dreams.
-I plan on releasing it someday, but it’s not ready yet.
+[EDIT: Since writing this article I learned I have sleep apnea; that is why I awoke so often at night, and it was definitely not a good thing.
+I now wear CPAP, sleep much better, wake earlier, and refreshed.
+If you wake up more than 3*/night that is not a virtue, it’s a serious health problem; see a sleep doctor.]
+I created a FileMaker Go database that I use on my phone for keeping notes about dreams.

 Just One Question